01mf02/bio/ass3.md

 Recombination
 -------------

 Recombination proved to be a hard nut for the list representation.
-We decided to use single point crossover, but of course there we had to eliminate duplicates.
+We decided to use single point crossover between random parents, but of course there we had to eliminate duplicates.
 For this, we wrote a horribly complex function which counts the number of appearances of each element of the crossed-over list, then replaces double appearances by such elements which do not appear at all, thus restoring all elements of the original lists.

 Mutation